Alabama reaches a point in pandemic never before seen - NewsBreak

 Nearly one in three COVID tests performed in Alabama is coming back positive for the virus leading the state’s positivity rate to increase by 209% in the last nine days.
 Despite the increase of COVID-19 in the state hospitalizations due to the virus haven’t seen as much of an increase.

 “There is a likely hood that hospitalizations are going to follow that trend,” Kirkland said.
-“We don’t know for sure but we have seen some uptick in it statewide.”Columbus woman charged in daughter’s murder, trafficking has ongoing child endangerment charge
+“We don’t know for sure but we have seen some uptick in it statewide.”New US COVID cases soar to highest levels on record

 The number of people in Alabama being treated for COVID-19 in hospitals around the state increased by 200 people since Monday.